Gigaspaces/xap-docs/site/content/xap/12.2/admin/monitoring-network-activity.markdown

 Note that when enabling it via JMX it will enable the monitoring for the entire Jvm and not just the space that was used to enable the monitoring.

-# Retrieving LRMI Monitoring details
+# Retrieving LRMI Monitoring Details

 There are three ways to retrieve the LRMI monitoring details, all of which requires that the relevant Jvm will have the LRMI monitoring enabled which as done as described previously.